eclipse-sumo/sumo/docs/web/docs/Simulation/Output/TripInfo.md

 By default all vehicles will generated tripinfo-output.
 By [assigning a tripinfo device](../../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#devices) to selected vehicles or types, this can be changed.

 Example:
-Setting SUMO-option **--device.tripinfo.probability false** will disable the device for all vehicles by default.
+Setting SUMO-option **--device.tripinfo.probability 0** will disable the device for all vehicles by default.
 The following definition overrides this default end enables the device for busses:

 ```xml